Resilient Stories

 Imagine feeling like you have run a marathon and then put weights on your arms and legs and walk around doing housework etc. It’s very difficult.

-I also have muscle pain in all of my muscles, but especially in my neck, shoulders, arms, and legs.
+I also have chronic pain in all of my muscles, but especially in my neck, shoulders, arms, and legs.
 Imagine if you got beat with a baseball bat on your arms and shoulders, also your legs, and they are very bruised.

 Then try to lie down and sleep.
 You hurt everywhere.
 It’s like that every day and night.